sinri/Clover/README.md

 ### View

 For view, create html file in view directory.
 Within the html content, you can use PHP codes inside, as well as the assigned parameters.

+### Command

+Create an php file with a class inside.
+File name should be the same with the class inside.
+The class should extend class `CloverCommand`.

+The methods of the class which named as `.+Action` would be treated as action to execute, and default as `defaultAction`.
+For parameter usage, use `--PARAM_NAME=PARAM_VALUE`.

+You can override `beforeAction` and `afterAction` functions to realize the action procedure control.

 ## Clover Class Toolkits